vitaliyanohin/js_get-time/readme.md

-# Boilerplate for JS tasks
+# Get time from the string

 **Read the guideline before start**